Bremen, Georgia: Cost of living index

-Bremen Fire Department

-Bremen Fire Rescue is located at 191 Georgia Avenue North in Bremen.
-It operates one 2000 GPM engine, one 1500 GPM reserve engine, one 109’ ladder truck, and one staff car.
-BFR operates with 5 firefighters per shift on a 24-hour rotation, 365 days a year.
-Bremen Fire Rescue currently employs 16 full-time career firefighters and two part-time personnel.
-The department receives mutual aid from Haralson County Fire Department and Carroll County Fire Rescue.
-Bremen is located within both counties.
-Bremen also receives mutual aid from the City of Carrollton Fire Department Ladder 21.
-BFR is a member of the West Georgia Haz-Mat Team, which is stationed at Carrollton Fire Department, station number 21.

-BFR provides many non-emergency services to the public, including fire extinguisher training, public education classes, station tours, blood pressure checks, fire inspections, and smoke detector checks and installation.
-Bremen Fire Rescue also operates a volunteer unit (C.E.R.T.
-TEAM) titled B.E.R.T.
-(Bremen Emergency Response Team).

-Bremen Fire Rescue responds to a wide array of calls, including all fire calls, emergency medical calls, vehicle accidents, entrapments, hazardous materials incidents, gas leaks, natural disasters, alarms at residential, commercial, and industrial buildings, and carbon monoxide alarms.

 Transportation

 U.S. 78 runs east=west through Bremen.
-U.S. 27 runs north-south to the west of the city.
+U.S. 27 runs north–south to the west of the city.
 Business route 27 runs through the center of Bremen.
 Interstate 20 runs to the south of Bremen.

 West Georgia Regional Airport is seven miles south of Bremen.

 Historically, the Southern Railway ran several daily passenger trains, including the Kansas City-Florida Special, the Sunnyland and an Atlanta-Birmingham section of the Piedmont Limited, making stops in Bremen.
 The last trains made stops in 1967.
 The former the Southern Railway train (Now Amtrak) Crescent, which operates from New York City to New Orleans passes through Bremen twice a day on the Norfolk Southern, but makes no stops.